glpsch/se_project_aroundtheus/README.md

 [View the project on GitHub Pages](https://glpsch.github.io/se_project_aroundtheus/)

 <span style="color:red"> Upd.
-The project has been rewritten using functional programming.
-The most recent code is in the without_OOP branch.</span>
+The project has been rewritten using functional programming. </span>